Edward R. Murrow: Radio

 In December 1945 Murrow reluctantly accepted William S. Paley's offer to become a vice president of the network and head of CBS News, and made his last news report from London in March 1946.
 His presence and personality shaped the newsroom.
 After the war, he maintained close friendships with his previous hires, including members of the Murrow Boys.
-Younger colleagues at CBS became resentful toward this, viewing it as preferential treatment, and formed the "Murrow Isn't God Club."
+Younger colleagues at CBS resented this, viewing it as preferential treatment, and formed the "Murrow Isn't God Club."
 The club disbanded when Murrow asked if he could join.

 During Murrow's tenure as vice president, his relationship with Shirer ended in 1947 in one of the great confrontations of American broadcast journalism, when Shirer was fired by CBS.
 He said he resigned in the heat of an interview at the time, but was actually terminated.
 The dispute began when J. B. Williams, maker of shaving soap, withdrew its sponsorship of Shirer's Sunday news show.
 CBS, of which Murrow was then vice president for public affairs, decided to "move in a new direction," hired a new host, and let Shirer go.
 There are different versions of these events; Shirer's was not made public until 1990.

 Shirer contended that the root of his troubles was the network and sponsor not standing by him because of his comments critical of the Truman Doctrine, as well as other comments that were considered outside of the mainstream.
 Shirer and his supporters felt he was being muzzled because of his views.
 Meanwhile, Murrow, and even some of Murrow's Boys, felt that Shirer was coasting on his high reputation and not working hard enough to bolster his analyses with his own research.
 Murrow and Shirer never regained their close friendship.